alwaysbegrowing/telegram-standup-bot/README.md

 2. Ensure your database is named `standup`

 3. Ensure your webhooks are being sent to the correct URL.
-The URL is
+Make sure not to use the base URL only.
+The URL needs to be the `/api/standup` url